7 months pregnant: symptoms and baby development

 Your baby's hearing should now be fully developed, and you might see that they change their position or move a little when they hear your voice.
 Now is a great time for your and your partner to sing or read to your baby.

-By now, your baby may be getting ready for birth by changing position so their head is pointing down.
+Around about now, your baby will be changing position so their head is pointing down.
 This will make it easier for them to travel down the birth canal when the time comes.

 Your baby's lungs are developed enough that they could survive outside the womb by seven months.